Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-ctOm7N0Wmfw.md

 ### Transcript

-> 2021 anyway we can get close captions for the stream yes i mean the closed captions are always kind of garbage but they're better than nothing right so i'm gonna make a note of that, isn't there like a, there's like a twitch plug-in that's on by default i believe so they can you enable on the back end if i or maybe i'm talking about well we'll have to look into it later yeah we'll have to look at that but right now we can totally look into that yeah
+> 2021 anyway we can get close captions for the stream yes I mean the closed captions are always kind of garbage but they're better than nothing right so I'm gonna make a note of that, isn't there like a, there's like a twitch plug-in that's on by default I believe so they can you enable on the back end if I or maybe I'm talking about well we'll have to look into it later yeah we'll have to look at that but right now we can totally look into that yeah